 R: When did you realize what was happening and what did you do when you realized what was happening?

-J: Well, we locked ourselves in the lab and hunkered down behind a cabinet we pulled away from the wall in the back.
+J: We locked ourselves in the lab and hunkered down behind a cabinet we pulled away from the wall in the back.

 R: How did you feel while you were behind that cabinet?